 The basic matrix was used in 96 vulnerable municipalities identified from a consolidated list which includes the municipalities prioritized by COPECO through the Natural Disaster Mitigation Project (PMDN) and prioritized by the Bureau of Land Management in the Territorial Management Plan (PLANOT).
 Other 36 equally vulnerable municipalities were prioritized for the implementation of the Extended Matrix by the consulting team, while in 21 municipalities this matrix was applied by DIPECHO Partners in their respective areas of intervention.
 A total of 153 municipalities were consulted which is equivalent to 51% of the municipalities in the country.

-The paper presents a historical overview of the natural hazards to which the country is exposed to, vulnerabilities and a vision of how these have changed over time and understand the importance of coping and lessen its impact.
+The paper presents a historical overview of the natural hazards to which the country is exposed, vulnerabilities and a vision of how these have changed over time and understand the importance of coping and lessen its impact.

-Based on the results of the implementation of both matrix which presente the current status of the response capacity at the municipal level, these findings were presented and reviewed at the National Consultation Workshop involving national and regional authorities, technicians and Risk Management specialists, who proceeding from the discussions in the thematic working groups made recommendations for prioritizing the scenarios by region depending on the type and level of threat, vulnerability, responsiveness and DIPECHO’s intervention sectors.
+Based on the results of the implementation of both matrix which presented the current status of the response capacity at the municipal level, these findings were presented and reviewed at the National Consultation Workshop involving national and regional authorities, technicians and Risk Management specialists, who proceeding from the discussions in the thematic working groups made recommendations for prioritizing the scenarios by region depending on the type and level of threat, vulnerability, responsiveness and DIPECHO’s intervention sectors.

 The final Country Paper was presented in Nicaragua in the Regional Consultation Workshop organized by DIPECHO; event involving DIPECHO officials, CEPREDENAC officials, DIPECHO partners in Central America, visiting scholars and officials from the governing bodies of Risk Management in Central America.
 After reviewing each Country Paper, the participants provided final recommendations, particularly on potential regional initiatives for consideration by DIPECHO in the VII Action Plan.